Inspired ideas to help make your home or office warmer and more inviting.

 Become an official EC Art Collector!

 Live out your exotic location fantasy or relive another time using murals.
 You can hire a mural artist (let us find one for you) or use a wall covering.

-Andrea’s tip: You don’t have to paint directly on your walls, the artist can paint on boards then install for easy removal.
+EC TIP: You don’t have to paint directly on your wall.
+An artist can paint on boards then install for easy removal.